artefactual/archivematica-docs/user-manual/metadata/METS.rst

    :language: xml
    :lines: 6456-6472

-If the *document empty directories* microservice runs, then a second structMap is created.
+If you have chosen to run the job *document empty directories* microservice runs, then a second structMap is created.
 It is labeled "Normative Directory Structure."
 At AIP re-ingest this new 'logical' structMap will be parsed to re-create the empty directories.

 A logical structmap describes a relationship between objects in an Archivematica AIP that might not be true to their 'physical' layout on disk, as is here where